guitarbeat/Personal-Website/memory-bank/progress.md

 5. **Documentation First**: Document the design token system before making changes
 6. **Single Source of Truth**: Maintain `_tokens.scss` as the authoritative source for all design tokens
 7. **Consistent Naming**: Apply consistent naming conventions to all variables

+## SASS Architecture Lessons Learned

+Our work on the SASS architecture has provided several valuable insights:

+1. **Module Imports**: Always include necessary SASS module imports (`@use "sass:map"`, etc.) in files that use module-specific functions
+2. **Incremental Updates**: Implement and test changes incrementally rather than attempting a large-scale refactoring
+3. **Clear Deprecation Path**: Provide clear guidance and warnings for deprecated patterns
+4. **Comprehensive Testing**: Test compilation after each major change to identify issues early
+5. **Documentation First**: Update documentation before making code changes to ensure clarity
+6. **Component-First Migration**: Start with one component as a proof of concept before broader implementation
+7. **User Experience Focus**: Prioritize maintaining user experience during architectural changes

+We've successfully completed Phase 1 (Consolidation) and are halfway through Phase 2 (Converting Forwarding to Utilities), with early progress on Phase 3 (Component Migration).
+The improvements have already enhanced maintainability while ensuring backward compatibility with existing code.